Tom Blomqvist: 2024

 Blomqvist would start the 2024 IndyCar Series partnering Felix Rosenqvist.
-The Brit scored two top-twenty finishes during the opening rounds, though his season would end after a lap one crash at the Indianapolis 500 involving himself, Marcus Ericsson, and Pietro Fittipaldi, which caused him to be replaced by Hélio Castroneves for the next two races.
+He scored two top-twenty finishes during the opening rounds, though his season would end after a lap one crash at the Indianapolis 500 involving himself, Marcus Ericsson, and Pietro Fittipaldi, which caused him to be replaced by Hélio Castroneves for the next two races.
 He was replaced by David Malukas for the rest of the season.

 Personal life

-Blomqvist resides in Monaco having grown up in Auckland, New Zealand, and Saffron Walden, United Kingdom.
-He is a citizen of the United Kingdom, as well as of New Zealand and Sweden.
+Blomqvist was born in the United Kingdom and lived there until his parents split up.
+After the breakup Blomqvist moved with his mother to New Zealand, where he spent most of his childhood.
+As his racing career progressed, Blomqvist made the decision to move to Europe, first to Sweden with his father, later to the United Kingdom to live with family friends.
+He has citizenships of New Zealand, United Kingdom and Sweden and races under the British flag, but considers himself a New Zealander.
+Blomqvist currently resides in Monaco.